-How do you train for a long distance hike?
+How do you train for a long-distance hiking trip?
 I get asked this question at least once a week.

-Also referred to as a trek, a multi-day hike can seem daunting.
+Also referred to as a trek, multi-day hiking can seem daunting.

 Admin of Scottish Women’s Hiking and Hill Walking Facebook Group.